Evaluation Methodologies in Software Protection Research: Sample Treatment

-Transformations on more abstract program representations such as source code early on in the build process can protect more abstract properties (high-level invariants) and can be selected based on more abstract program features such as type information.
+\bemph{Most importantly, goodware papers targeting natively compiled languages understudy the composition and layering of protections applied at different code representations, i.e., at different levels of abstraction.}\footnote{Multiple protections to be composed/layered if they are deployed together in at least one sample.
+Papers never applying multiple protections together on at least a sample are hence not considered to be composing or layering protections.} Transformations on more abstract program representations such as source code early on in the build process can protect more abstract properties (e.g., invariants) and can be selected based on more abstract program features such as type information.
 Moreover, because the injected protections' code is then compiled together with the application code, it can be integrated more stealthily.
-The freedom to transform code is then restricted, however, by the conventions to which the higher level representations needs to adhere (language or IR specification compliance).
-Complementary thereto, obfuscating transformations applied on lower-level code formats can completely break the conventional mapping between higher-level software engineering constructs and lower-level software artifacts to mitigate decompilation and human comprehension, and to prevent, e.\,g., that disassemblers produce correct CFGs.
-Our analysis of the literature shows that such complementarity has, despite its importance~\cite{2008_a_compiler_based_infrastructure_for_software_protection}, hardly been researched.
+The freedom to transform code is then restricted, however, by the conventions to which the higher-level representations need to adhere (language or IR specification compliance).
+Complementary thereto, obfuscating transformations applied on lower-level code formats can completely break the conventional mapping between higher-level software engineering constructs and lower-level software artifacts to mitigate decompilation and human comprehension and to prevent, e.g., that disassemblers produce correct CFGs.
+The detailed analysis presented below shows that such complementarity has hardly been researched despite its importance~\cite{2008_a_compiler_based_infrastructure_for_software_protection}.

+First, only \percentHaveSamplesetGoodwareSourcenativeObfsn{}\%~$\hat{=}$~\haveSamplesetGoodwareSourcenativeObfsn{}/\haveSamplesetGoodwareSourcenativeMeasuresomething{} goodware papers targeting natively compiled languages consider both source-level and binary-level transformations (S\&N).
+Among them are two papers that only compare the strength of their source-level transformation against other binary-rewriting-based alternatives~\cite{2022_loki_hardening_code_obfuscation_against_automated_attacks,2016_translingual_obfuscation}.
+Among the five papers that actually compose source-level and native-level transformations, one paper evaluates return-oriented-programming obfuscation through binary rewriting on programs already obfuscated at source-level by Tigress~\cite{2021_hiding_in_the_particles_when_return_oriented_programming_meets_program_obfuscation}.
+The other four papers originate from the ASPIRE research project in which both source-level and binary-level transformations are composed on the same samples~\cite{2020_code_renewability_for_native_software_protection,2019_a_meta_model_for_software_protections_and_reverse_engineering_attacks,2017_towards_optimally_hiding_protected_assets_in_software_applications,2016_tightly_coupled_self_debugging_software_protection}.
+The remaining eight papers all have a deobfuscation/analysis perspective and rely on samples that are either protected with source-level obfuscators such as Tigress or with binary-level tools such as VMProtect or Themida, but never with both.
+We thus identified only two research efforts that layered source-level and native-level obfuscations on C/C++ goodware.